natep1123/Portfolio/README.md

 ### Springboard Disclaimer:

 Some projects were built as part of Springboard’s Software Engineering Career Track.
-Their projects' code isn't publicly available, but feel free to reach out if you'd like to see it!
-My personal projects, however, are public; check them out in my **[GitHub repositories](https://github.com/natep1123?tab=repositories)** or via the links in each project’s markdown file.
+Code related to their is not publicly available, but feel free to reach out if you'd like to see it!
+My personal projects, however, are public, so check them out in my **[GitHub repositories](https://github.com/natep1123?tab=repositories)** or via title-links in the project’s markdown file.

 ## Contact Me: